w412k/w412k.github.io/README.md

 ## Description

 The purpose of this exercise was to practice creating a basic resume using HTML and CSS.
 It serves as a starting point for anyone looking to build a simple resume webpage.
-Feel free to explore the code and make any modifications you need to suit your own requirements.

 ## License